guillermooo/sublime-undocs/source/reference/color_schemes.rst

    is set to ``true``.

 ``bracketsOptions``
-   Controls certain options
+   Controls how brackets are highlighted when a caret is next to a bracket.
-   when the caret is next to a bracket.
+   Expects a space-separated list of the available options.
    Only applied when the ``match_brackets`` setting is set to ``true``.